 Q) What is the "white stuff" growing on my radish/broccoli sprouts?

 A) The appearance of roots can sometimes surprise us, because they're usually underground where we can't see their complex structure!
 Some seed varieties produce roots with amazingly fuzzy white hairs that appear in a mass.
 (Radish and broccoli are good examples.)
 These white roots are natural and are not mold or fungus.

 Q) How long before the sprouts are ready to eat?

-A) In general, sprouts will be ready to eat within 2-7 days after you start the sprouting process, but everyone has an individual preference for each type of sprout.
-Some like to eat them when they’ve just started to show a root and are still very crunchy while others prefer to grow the roots out to 1” or longer when they are fatter, and more tender and succulent.
+A) In general, sprouts will be ready to eat within 2–10 days after you start the sprouting process, read your seed packet for guidance.
+Most beans are eaten just as or even before the roots have emerged, while other seeds can be allowed to grow longer.
 By tasting them daily, you can choose the most perfect stage of texture and deliciousness for you.

 Q) How long can sprouts be stored in the refrigerator?

 A) After your sprouts are the desired length, they should be placed in the refrigerator 6–8 hours after your last rinse.
 The cooler temperature will slow their growth process, so they remain at your favorite harvest size for a longer period.
 It is best to eat them within one week for optimum freshness.